|Nutrition Facts (per serving)|

 Refrigerate the prepared salad for at least 2 hours for the best flavor.

-- 2 pounds purple potatoes, peeled and cut in chunks
+2 pounds purple potatoes, peeled and cut into chunks

 Gather the ingredients.